CSenshi/Validator/RULES.md

 <a name="Max"/>

 #### Max

-The field under validation must be less than or equal to a maximum value Given value is evaluated according to `Size` rule
+The field under validation must be less than or equal to a maximum value.
+Given value is evaluated according to `Size` rule
 ```python

 >>> Max(23).check('max_rule')